toyhoshi/kafka-strimzi/README.md

-# kafka-strimzi
+# Kafka/Strimzi
-Local test with strimzi
+Local test using minikube with Kafka and Strimzi.